greglinch/sourcelist/to-do-list.md

 * add views
 	* terms of service (part of about?)
-	* search page?
+	* search page? (or just use homepage)
+	* footer: started but mostly empty

 * rename app in Google API console so it matches if people login with oauth

-* if we do front-end urls, change edit link from admin url to live url
+* if we do front-end edit urls, change edit link from admin url to live url

 # QUESTIONS